-In total I personally spend around an hour in silent meditation every day, or occasionally more.
+In total I personally spend around an hour or more in silent meditation every day.
 My main meditation is at 6am, then I may have shorter meditations throughout the day depending on what I’m doing, and always again in the evening.
 I tend not to focus too much on the length of time I meditate though – more on trying to keep my practice regular and sincere.

 So you have a job?

 Yes, Sri Chinmoy encourages his students to have jobs or occupations whenever possible: to be active members of society and to be of service to others.
 I work full time as a web designer in my home city of York, UK.
 I set up Pure Web Designs in 2007 and fortunately it has gone from strength to strength since then.
 Many of Sri Chinmoy’s students have set up their own enterprises, such as restaurants, cafés or shops, offering peaceful environments for the public to enjoy, with an emphasis on personal service.

 Students of Sri Chinmoy lead disciplined inner lives, but we choose not to seclude ourselves from the outer world.
 Having a job gives me an opportunity to serve others, as well as providing a creative outlet for my own expression.
 The income also supports other things I love doing – like offering free meditation classes to the public, traveling around the world to meditate with others or to give concerts of Sri Chinmoy’s music.
 And, of course, writing!